Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Starting the X Window System

-- Connecting a remote X client via SSH
+- Connecting to a remote X client via SSH

 - Securing X terminals over the Internet